carter-johnston/scene-traversal-template/README.md

     New Project -> JavaFX toolkit -> Build System: Maven -> Finish

 * Replace respective files in 'Java' and 'Resource' found in '..\src\main\'

+## Disclaimer:

+The repo is designed as to not propagate plagarism.
+The intent is for educational purposes only.
+Please refer to Licensing.